 First, you need to remove all items from the freezer.
 Even though you are not going to be turning off the freezer or the refrigerator, you still need to get the food items out of the way.
 Furthermore, if you leave the door open, the cold temperature is going to leave the freezer.
 As a result, your food is going to be harmed.

 When you move all of your food to the refrigerator, make sure you pack it tightly.
 Even though the refrigerator is still cold, it is not as cold as your freezer.
 You do not want your food to warm up too quickly.
 If you pack all the food tightly in the refrigerator, your food will insulate itself, preventing it from warming up too quickly.
-Therefore, you should be able to protect your food from harm.
+Therefore, you should be able to protect your food from harm for a short period.